MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 ### DDoS Protection

 In general, we recommend that you enable [Azure DDoS Protection Standard](https://docs.microsoft.com/azure/ddos-protection/manage-ddos-protection) for virtual networks with a subnet that contains an Application Gateway with a public IP.
-The workload won't be burdened with fraudulent requests.
-Such requests can cause  service disruption or pose another concurrent attack.
+That will protect the infrastructure and workload from mass fraudulent requests.
+Such requests can cause service disruption or mask another concurrent attack.
 Azure DDoS comes at a significant cost, and is typically amortized across many workloads that span many IP addresses.
 Work with your networking team to coordinate coverage for your workload.

 ## Identity access management